 - A provisional Government Grant entitlement of £6.354m for 2012/13 was announced by the DCLG in December 2011, with phased reductions assumed for future years as detailed in with the Comprehensive Spending Review in October.
-Final confirmation of the 2012/13 year settlement figures will be received in January 2012. - The Council Tax Surplus is currently estimated and final figures will be available prior to the Council meeting in February. - The projections of Council Tax for 2014/15 onwards are indicative only and exclude parish precepts.
+Final confirmation of the 2012/13 year settlement figures was received in January 2012, with no change to the provisional figures. - The Council Tax Surplus has been calculated and a nil surplus declared. - The projections of Council Tax for 2014/15 onwards are indicative only and exclude parish precepts.